volausson/team-swedish-hauntings/README.md

 # **Team Swedish Hauntings**

-### The 'Team Swedish Hauntings' website is directed to anyone who finds an interest in paranormal activity.
+### The 'Team Swedish Hauntings' website is directed to anyone who finds an interest in the paranormal.
 ### The site gives the user a short descrition about the team and it's founder and provides contact information and also an opportunity to join the team.

 ![This is an image](assets/images/FireShot%20Capture%20006%20-%20Multi%20Device%20Website%20Mockup%20Generator%20-%20techsini.com.png)